 Misaki Nakamichi is a drummer from Osaka, Japan.
-She has been playing from the age of 10 and has performed in various styles, including funk/fusion, latin and jazz.
+She started her music career on the drum set at the age of 10 and has performed in various styles, including jazz, funk/fusion, Latin, and pop/rock.
 Misaki studied privately with Japanese drummer, Keiji Aramaki since she was 12 years old.
-In Japan, she led her own jazz band and performed in various jazz events and festivals including, “Yokohama Jazz Promenade” when she was high school student.
+In Japan, she led her own jazz band and performed in countless jazz events and festivals including, “Yokohama Jazz Promenade” when she was a high school student.
 Misaki also performed onstage with Eddie Henderson, the world-famous jazz trumpeter, in 2010 and 2013.

-In the 2010 Yokohama Jazz Promenade Competition, Misaki entered and won “Grand-Prix” and “Best Player Award” for her drums playing skills.
+In the 2010 Yokohama Jazz Promenade Competition, Misaki won “Grand-Prix” and “Best Player Award” for her drums playing skills.
 Following that she also won “Grand-Prix” at the Kanazawa Jazz Competition.
 In 2012, her band performed at the National Cherry Blossom Festival in New York.
-Currently, she graduated from Berklee College of Music as the full tuition scholarship recipient and studied Jazz Performance as a Performance major at the college, where she participated in various ensembles.
-And, she was selected to be a part of Berklee Global Jazz Institute Undergraduate Program in 2016.
+In 2016, she graduated from Berklee College of Music as the full tuition scholarship recipient and studied Jazz Performance as a Performance major at the college.
+She was selected to be a part of the Berklee Global Jazz Institute Undergraduate Program.
 Additionally, Misaki was taking lectures from teacher-players such as Terri Lyne Carrington, Bob Gullotti, Tiger Okoshi, Jerry Leake, Dave Santoro, Hal Crook, Ralph Peterson Jr., Neal Smith, Mark Walker, Jon Hazilla, and David “Fuze” Fiuczynski.